Cykda/Custom_3D_Engine/README.md

 ## And then what ?

-And then what ?!? this kind of project is never finished and if you explore the source code you can probably figure a better way to do this stuff.
+And then what ?!? <br/>this kind of project is never finished and if you explore the source code you can probably figure a better way to do this stuff.
 This software is extremely slow and when you write a complex custom shape it is very slow and my next goal is to add translation matrix